Session

 You can view this stackblitz app that uses React and Scribbletune to create a simple scale player in the browser.

-A session is a simplistic example of Ableton Live’s session view where you can have channels of MIDI or Audio Data.
+A session is a simplistic example of Ableton Live's session view.
 Scribbletune provides just a basic interface to simulate something like that.
-It would be premature to consider Scribbletune’s session as an exact and complete implementation of Ableton Live’s session!
-Having said that, here is a cool browser app built out using this interface from Scribbletune.
-And this is the repo for this app in case you want to look under the hood.
+Here's a cool browser app built using this interface, and this is the repo.

 const scribble = require('scribbletune/browser');